shuhaojie/SphinxDemo/README.md

 sphinx-quickstart
 ```

-Choose the default as your sphinx configuration.
+Choose default and answer the question.
 After this step, your `root` folder will be like

 ```bash
 +-- root